Check whether you will remain insured in the Netherlands

 If you are going to work temporarily in Belgium as a self-employed person, inform Limosa in Belgium about this before you go.

-You work in more than one country
+You work in 2 or more countries

 If you live in the Netherlands but you sometimes go to another country to perform, you will remain insured in the Netherlands if: